Last Updated on 28 November 2025 by Cycloscope

 Cycling is a big thing in Taiwan, there’s no other Asian country (yes, we’ll talk about Taiwan as a country here) where cycling and cycle touring are so widespread and even institutionalized.

 There are plenty of cycling paths, dedicated cycling lanes almost everywhere, and several routes to cycle all around the island and even across its mountainous interiors.
-Bikepacking is certainly the best way to explore Taiwan, whose territory is very varied and constantly scenic.
+Bikepacking is undoubtedly the best way to explore Taiwan, whose territory is very varied and constantly scenic.

 Taiwanese people are fond of cycling, and you will see many along the coastal roads, some just on a day ride, and some cycle touring longer distances, with panniers on their Giant bikes (almost just Giant here).

-Where to go cycle touring in Taiwan
+Where to cycle touring in Taiwan

 Riding south, crossing the Tropic of Cancer, the landscape changes completely, becoming covered in thick tropical jungle.
 There are still mountains, but they get further away from the coast.